pyesonekyaw/AI-Pokedex/README.md

-#AI Pokedex - Pokemon Identifier
+# AI Pokedex
-Using starter app for deploying [fast.ai](https://www.fast.ai) models on [Render](https://render.com)
+Using starter app for deploying [fast.ai](https://www.fast.ai) models on [Render](https://render.com) and [PokeAPI](https://pokeapi.co/) for sprites and Pokemon data.

-The deployed model is trained on resnet34 provided by PyTorch, with an accuracy of 87% across all Pokemon.
+The machine learning model is trained on resnet34, with an accuracy of 87% across all Pokemon.

 Web App can be found at https://aidex.onrender.com/